- Douglas County Courts & Departments

 Clerk of Superior Court

-The new case management system is now live.
-Attorneys can request an ID and Password by sending their request via email Clerk of Superior Court.
+The Clerk of Superior Court uses the Icon Case Management System.
+Attorneys may request an ID and Password by sending their request via email Clerk of Superior Court.

 The Clerk of Superior Court is a Constitutional Officer, meaning the position was created by act of the Legislature in the state constitution and has been a county constitutional officer since the framers of the Georgia Constitution of 1798 provided for the election of the Clerk of Superior Court in each of Georgia’s counties.